 Nest E is quite popular now and does the majority of things the original Nest thermostat promises.
 The third-party integrations and Alexa & Google Assistant integrations are the same for Nest E. As for the Farsight, E doesn’t have it, and it’s less HVAC compatible.

 - Minimalistic – E’s design is gorgeous.
-It’s my favourite looking thermostat that ideally blends with its surroundings.
+It’s my favourite-looking thermostat that blends with its surroundings in an optimal way.

 - HVAC Systems – The fact that Nest E can’t control multi-stage HVAC systems is quite sad.
-But if you don’t plan on using the thermostat, profoundly, it’ll meet the basic smart home needs.
+But if you don’t plan on using the thermostat at that deeper level, it can meet the basic smart home needs.

 7. Comparison Chart: Nest vs Ecobee3

-We’ve also created a fantastic chart where we compare Nest and Nest E, directly.
+We’ve also created this comprehensive chart where we compare Nest and Nest E directly:

-While these two could use some improvements (for example, remote sensors should’ve been introduced long ago), they still get the job done.
+While these two could use some improvements (for example, remote sensors should have been introduced long ago), they still get the job done.

 Another thing I’d like to say is how excellent the customer care of Nest is.
 I’ve encountered a few problems with my thermostat and reached out to get some help.
-I did know that they were professionals, but I wasn’t expecting this much attention.
+I knew they were professionals, but I wasn’t expecting such a superb level of support.

 The Bottom Line